-Mosquitoes infected with West Nile virus (WNV) were detected in Bannock County on June 1, 2017, prompting health officials to remind people to take precautions to fight the bite.
-The positive mosquitoes, which are the first detected in the state this year, were collected by the Bannock County Mosquito Abatement District.
+Mosquitoes infected with West Nile virus (WNV) were detected in Canyon County on June 14, prompting public health officials to remind people to take precautions to “Fight the Bite.”
+The positive mosquitoes, which are the first detected in the state this year, were collected by the Canyon County Mosquito Abatement District.
 The positive lab results were confirmed Tuesday.

 Last year, one death was reported because of WNV complications, and 11 counties across the state reported finding mosquito pools that tested positive for West Nile virus.
 Sixteen people and five horses were infected.
 This first detection of 2019 occurred in western Idaho, an area where positive mosquitoes have been found almost every year since West Nile virus was first detected in Idaho in 2004.

 West Nile virus is contracted from the bite of an infected mosquito; it is not spread from person-to-person through casual contact.
 Symptoms often include fever, headache, body aches, nausea, vomiting, and sometimes swollen lymph glands or a skin rash.
 In some cases, the virus can cause severe illness, especially in people over the age of 50, and may require hospitalization.
 On rare occasion, it can lead to death.
 Continue reading “West Nile virus detected in Canyon County mosquitoes”